flutter/packages/packages/webview_flutter/webview_flutter_android/CONTRIBUTING.md

 ### Quick Overview

-This plugin implements the platform interface provided in `webview_flutter_platform_interface` using the native WebKit APIs for Android.
+This plugin implements the platform interface provided by `webview_flutter_platform_interface` using the native WebKit APIs for Android.

 #### SDK Wrappers